 Grass cutting and ‘No Mow May’

-We are supporting ‘No Mow May’, a national campaign by conservation charity Plantlife which encourages people across the country to not mow gardens and public areas during May in order to help let the wildflowers bloom.
+This year we supporting ‘No Mow May’, a national campaign by conservation charity Plantlife which encourages people across the country to not mow gardens and public areas during May in order to help let the wildflowers bloom.

 The aim of the campaign is to encourage people to change their habits and only mow once a month in order to let grass grow long to help boost our biodiversity and provide a feast of wildflower nectar for bees.
 Not cutting for a month encourages more flowers to grow and May is the point when grass starts growing at the highest rate.

-During May 2022 we are trialling leaving a few select areas uncut for the month for No Mow May, with a view to reviewing the visual impact.
+During May 2022 we are trialled leaving a few select areas uncut for the month for No Mow May, with a view to reviewing the visual impact.
 If you click on following links you will be able to download the maps showing the No May May areas for:

 - Abingdon – Abbey Meadow, Fitzharris and Oxford Road